godotengine/godot-docs/classes/class_simplexnoise.rst

 | *Getter* | get_octaves()      |
 +----------+--------------------+

-Number of Simplex Noise layers that are sampled to get the fractal noise.
+Number of Simplex noise layers that are sampled to get the fractal noise.

 .. _class_SimplexNoise_period:

 - :ref:`float<class_float>` **period**